top of page

 A mission for everyone

-In fulfilling its commitment to the community, the orchestra annually reaches more than 230,000 adults and children through performances, educational programs and community outreach initiatives, but the work in connecting with everyone starts at home with the Morton H. Meyerson Symphony Center.
+In fulfilling its commitment to the community, the orchestra annually reaches more than 230,000 adults and children through performances, educational programs, and community outreach initiatives.
+Still, connecting with everyone starts at home with the Morton H. Meyerson Symphony Center.

 The Meyerson, owned and operated by the City of Dallas, regularly serves its audiences by offering an infrared assistive listening system, but as the units aged, there was a need to explore options for replacement.